madelson/MedallionShell/README.md

 	- Add .NET Standard 2.0 and .NET 4.6 build targets so that users of more modern frameworks can take advantage of more modern APIs.
 The .NET Standard 1.3 and .NET 4.5 targets will likely be retired in the event of a 2.0 release.
 	- Allow for setting piping and redirection via a `Shell` option with the new `Command(Func<Command, Command>)` option ([#39](https://github.com/madelson/MedallionShell/issues/39))
 	- Add CI testing for Mono and .NET Core on Linux
 - 1.5.1 Improves Mono.Android compatibility ([#22](https://github.com/madelson/MedallionShell/issues/22)).
-Thanks [sushihangover](https://github.com/sushihangover) for reporting and testing the fix!
+Thanks [sushihangover](https://github.com/sushihangover) for reporting the issue and testing the fix!
 - 1.5.0
 	- Command overrides `ToString()` to simplify debugging ([#19](https://github.com/madelson/MedallionShell/issues/19)).
 Thanks [Stephanvs](https://github.com/Stephanvs)!
 	- WindowsCommandLineSyntax no longer quotes arguments that don't require it